 How much time?
-That varies from entrepreneur-to-entrepreneur.
+That varies from entrepreneur to entrepreneur.
 Because of current commitments, it may be necessary to ease into it by blocking out 1% of your schedule for uninterrupted, quality strategic thinking.
 If you generally work 40 – 60 hours each week, this is only 40 – 60 minutes.
-Every 2 weeks increase the percentage of your strategic thinking time until you are able to adjust your schedule to accommodate 10% of your time.
+Every two weeks, increase the percentage of your strategic thinking time until you can adjust your schedule to accommodate 10% of your time.

 If you’re not well-practiced in effectively using your artfully committed strategic thinking time, it may feel a bit odd at first.
-In fact, you might think it’s the time to get caught up on that lengthy to-do list.
-Trust me…it’s not!
+You might think it’s time to get caught up on that lengthy to-do list.
+But, trust me, it’s not!

 Thinking about the future is not linear.
-As you take steps and regularly commit to a predetermined quality amount of time each week, you’ll notice the positive influence on the future of your business.
+However, as you take steps and regularly commit to a predetermined quality amount of time each week, you’ll notice the positive influence on the future of your business.

 Strategic thinking helps you shape that future.